Assistance programs Weld County and Greeley.

 One of the places that individuals in need of help should turn to is the Weld County Catholic Charities.
 People of all faiths, religions and ages in Weld County County will get help.

 The non-profit charity organization offers several different services and assistance programs.
 The programs they offer in Weld County include those mentioned below.
 In addition to this list, they also use so called Empty Stocking Funds that are part of the Emergency Assistance Program to help families in need with rental and mortgage arrears, utilities and heating bills.
 The agency is headquartered in Greeley and serves residents across the county.

 Catholic Charities is also a great place to turn to for information on other local services, resources, and charities.
 Call them at (970) 353-6433.
 The address is 1442 N 11th Ave, Greeley, CO 80631.

 While Weld County does not have an official community action agency, the Weld County Department of Human Services is the government agency that serves in this capacity.
 Financial assistance programs as well as cash grants will be made available to help families and individuals that are struggling with paying their bills and that qualify for help.
-Programs offered to qualified individuals include financial assistance in the form of monetary payments, help with childcare expenses and costs, money to pay grocery bills, funds for energy bills, and medical care.
-(970) 352-1551
+Apply for SNAP food stamps, Medicaid, USDA food programs, and other benefits.

-Almost Home, Inc. may be able to offer aid on a one time basis only, and can offer utility bill and heating assistance for paying electricity and gas bills to low to moderate income families within Hudson, Ft.
+Almost Home, Inc. may be able to offer financial aid on a one time basis only.
+As funds allow, they may have utility bill and heating assistance for paying electricity or gas bills to low to moderate income families within Hudson, Ft.
 Lupton, Keenesburg, Frederick, Lochbuie and Wattenberg who are facing loss of utility service or heating.

 Weld County Veterans Service Office can help people apply for federal government Department of Veterans affairs benefits.
 Assistance is also available for eligible widows and their dependents.
-Staff from the office help with state veterans benefits, housing needs, VA disability claims, military / medical /DD214 records replacement, medical care, educational benefits information & application, home loan information and more.
-All advice and services offered are provided free of charge.
-1551 North 17 Ave., Greeley, Colorado, 80631, dial 970-304-6595.
+Staff from the office help with state veterans benefits, housing needs, VA disability claims, as well as military / medical /DD214 records replacement.
+There also arrange transportation, give free gas cards or even vehicles (a new car) for work reasons.

 Fort Lupton CO area only can turn to.
 Adventures in Christian Living provides funds for unexpected and immediate financial needs, such as rent, food, or utilities.
 They may be able to offer low income and other individuals with emergency financial assistance for paying their rent, heating and utilities.
 This is only an option if they have the resources.
-306 Park Ave., Fort Lupton, CO, 80621.
+Location is 306 Park Ave., Fort Lupton, CO, 80621.
 As noted, only people in Fort Lupton should call 303-857-2257.

 Immanuel Lutheran Church has small monetary donations and support for paying rent or utilities.
 Any aid is a last resort and only is available as funds allow on a week to week basis.
 Call 970-352-3003.